AndreiCal/Gluwa-API-Documentation/source/index.html.md

 | 500  | InternalServerError                      | Service error.                           |
 | 503  | ServiceUnavailableError                  | Service unavaialable                     |

-## Retrieve a transaction by ID and a specified wallet.
+## Retrieve a transaction by ID and a specified wallet

 ### Method